 {278}

-Remarks On The Pamphlet Of Mr. F. Olivier

-*Entitled, &#8220;An Essay On The Kingdom Of God;

-Followed By A Rapid Examination Of The Views Of Mr. John Darby&#8221;*|

-<h3>Preface</h3>
+REMARKS ON THE PAMPHLET OF MR. F. OLIVIER ENTITLED, "AN ESSAY ON THE KINGDOM OF GOD; FOLLOWED BY A RAPID EXAMINATION OF THE VIEWS OF MR. JOHN DARBY"¦

+<h3>PREFACE</h3>

 The following pages require two words of preface.

 Firstly.
-Whatever may be the source of this opposition, I am convinced that the pamphlet of Mr. Francois Olivier is an effort against the truth.
+Whatever may be the source of this opposition, I am convinced that the pamphlet of Mr. François Olivier is an effort against the truth.
 Its tendency is to hinder simple brethren from acting in faith.
 I have therefore freely expressed my thoughts with regard to it.

 Secondly.
 Although I do not doubt that the substance of what is found in these pages is solid, it is, perhaps, well to warn him who may glance over them, that they do not pretend to furnish anything but a few rapid observations on the views of Mr. Olivier.